That-Dev-Girl-Sites/jhalabi.com/source/press-kit/index.md

 <div markdown="1">

 Joni Halabi is a Senior Web Manager with the Office of the President at Georgetown University.
-As a website creator and self-appointed “middle-end” developer, she enjoys creating accessible web-based narratives, developing custom code to support her storytelling, and making up her own titles.
-Joni specializes in WordPress editor customizations, content architecture, digital accessibility, and public speaking.
+As a website creator and former self-appointed “middle-end” developer, she enjoys creating accessible web-based narratives, developing custom code to support her storytelling, and making up her own titles.
+Joni specializes in WordPress site creation, digital accessibility, and creative and technical writing.

-When Joni is not writing code, she is writing technical articles and creative works focusing on life as a single mother by choice.
+When Joni is not crafting websites, she is writing technology-focused articles and creative works focusing on life as a single mother by choice.
 She enjoys running, practicing yoga, reading, and seeing live music near her home in the Washington, D.C. area.

 </div>